Westpeaks/OnspringAPILibraryPython/README.md

    - The generated API key from the Onspring instance.

 I will look something like this:

-'''import requests
+''' import requests

 from onspring_api_library_v2 import Onspring

-api = Onspring('https://api.onspring.com/','This is where you would insert your api key')'''
+api = Onspring('https://api.onspring.com/','This is where you would insert your api key') '''